Updated: Apr 2

 However, that theory was debunked by a 2009 study held by Phillipa Lally and her colleagues at the Cancer Research UK Health Behaviour Research Centre.
 The study proved that it takes an average of 66 days to actually form a habit/routine.
 You want my take on that?
 I feel if you're like me, a lousy morning person who attributes being physically alive as a major accomplishment in the morning - keep going until you form a routine.

 Consistency is key.

 Be kind to yourself.
 Set a realistic routine and grow from there.
-You don't know how long it took said person you're trying to "single white female" to adopt and maintain their routine in the first place.
+You don't know how long it took said person you're trying to "single white female" (movie reference) to adopt and maintain their routine in the first place.
 Stay in your lovely lane.
 Pace yourself.
 Do you.

 Admire and be inspired?
 Sure.

 I put together a list that I aspire to maintain as a routine.
 Intentions without action is useless right?